 Scott's practice focuses on business and tax law.
 He practices in the general business area representing closely-held businesses on a wide variety of issues including contract review and negotiation, mergers and acquisitions, all aspects of initial startup including entity selection and formation, and succession planning for management and ownership.
 Scott also serves as tax advisor to businesses and individuals, with a focus on assisting clients in federal and state tax controversy matters.

-Scott was born in raised in Dayton, Ohio, then lived in Cincinnati for over ten years before attending law school in Cleveland, Ohio.
+Scott was born and raised in Dayton, Ohio, then lived in Cincinnati for over ten years before attending law school in Cleveland, Ohio.
 Immediately after law school, Scott obtained an advanced law degree in tax from the University of Florida.
-He then worked with law firms in Florida and Minnesota before returning to Cincinnati.
+Scott then worked with law firms in Florida and Minnesota before returning to Cincinnati.

 Scott is committed to Cincinnati and happy to be home.
 He focuses on his Christian faith, enjoys spending time with family and friends, and passionately follows the Cleveland Browns and The Ohio State Buckeyes.